NagiosEnterprises/nagios-mod-gearman/README.md

 The gearmand package is available on the Extra Packages for Enterprise Linux (EPEL) repository so the server needs to have that available.

-To install gearmand, run this as root dnf install gearmand
+To install the latest gearmand package on the Nagios server, run this as root. dnf install gearmand

 Enable gearmand to start at boot and to restart it, run this as root.